Thursday, December 21, 2006

 I asked him if he plans to settle down in France since things are alot better here, he shaked his head and told me that he does not like France.
 He says that people are more friendlier in Bosnia, with neighbours having lively debates around BBQ and children playing animatedly around whereas here, the buildings are beautiful, households are affluent but where are the children and what happended to the camaraderie among neighbours?
 He told me that although his son, who speaks fluent french may want to stay back, he will always return to Bosnia.
 What a true patriot!

 Talking about Malaysia, he told me that our country greatly aided Bosnia and he is very indebted to us.
 He mentioned also about a big mosque that the malaysian government donated for them in Sarajevo.
 He also asked about "sarong", "nasi lemak", our former pm mahathir and also talked about how blessed malaysians are.
 Frankly, I am humbled that whatever contributions that Malaysian gave did not go unnoticed by the Bosnians amidst the great sufferings they have gone through and I am very proud to be a Malaysian.
+Throughout the day, sadness and regret were clearly written on his face, I wish him the best and that one day he could go back to Bosnia in peace.
+Shalom.

 -gAvIn-